-6. Results
+2.6 Results

-We use the standard test set in Human3.6M and the validation set of MPI_INF_3DHP to show the performance gain by introducing multi-view input.
-Since no publicly available dataset has ground-truth shape parameters or mesh data, or data contains significantly different shapes from those within the normal range of BMI (e.g. overweight or underweight bodies), we test our model against prior work (as the baseline) using the synthetic test set.
-Also, we test on real-world images to show that our model is more shapeaware than the baseline method - qualitatively using online images and quantitatively using photographs taken with hand-held cameras.
+I use the standard test set in Human3.6M and the validation set of MPLINF\3DHP to show the performance gain by introducing multi-view input.
+Since no publicly available dataset has ground-truth shape parameters or mesh data, or data contains significantly different shapes from those within the normal range of BMI (e.g. overweight or underweight bodies), I test my model against prior work (as the baseline) using the synthetic test set.
+Also, I test on real-world images to show that my model is more shape-aware than the baseline method - qualitatively using online images and quantitatively using photographs taken with hand-held cameras.

-Our method does not assume prior knowledge of the camera calibration so the prediction may have a scale difference compared to the ground-truth.
+My method does not assume prior knowledge of the camera calibration so the prediction may have a scale difference compared to the ground-truth.
 There is also extra translation and rotation due to image cropping.
-To make a fair comparison against other methods, we report the metrics after a rigid alignment, following [19].
-We also report the metrics before rigid alignment in the appendix.
+To make a fair comparison against other methods, I report the metrics after a rigid alignment, following [32].

-6.1.
-Ablation Study
+2.6.1 Ablation Study

-We conduct an ablation study to show the effectiveness of our model and the synthetic dataset.
-In the experiments, HMR [19] is fine-tuned with the same learning setting.
+I conduct an ablation study to show the effectiveness of my model and the synthetic dataset.
+In the experiments, HMR [32] is fine-tuned with the same learning setting.

-6.1.1 Pose Estimation
+2.6.1.1 Pose Estimation

-We tested our model on datasets using multi-view images to demonstrate the strength of our framework.
-We use Mean Per Joint Position Error (MPJPE) of the 14 joints of the body, as well as Percentage of Correct Keypoints (PCK) at the threshold of 150mm along with Area Under the Curve (AUC) with threshold range 0-150mm [25] as our metrics.
+I tested my model on datasets using multi-view images to demonstrate the strength of my framework.
+I use Mean Per Joint Position Error (MPJPE) of the 14 joints of the body, as well as Percentage of Correct Keypoints (PCK) at the threshold of 150mm along with Area Under the Curve (AUC) with threshold range 0-150mm [75] as my metrics.
 PCK gives the fraction of keypoints within an error threshold, while AUC computes the area under the PCK curve, presenting a more detailed accuracy within the threshold.

-We use the validation set of MPI_INF_3DHP [19] as an additional test dataset since it provides multi-view input.
-It is not used for validation during our training.
-We also evaluated the original test set, which consists of single-view images.
-Please refer to our appendix in the supplementary document for this comparison result.
+I use the validation set of MPI\INF\3DHP [32] as an additional test dataset since it provides multi-view input.
+It is not used for validation during my training.
+I also evaluated the original test set, which consists of single-view images.

-Comparison: As shown in Table 1 and 2, under the same training condition, our model in single-view has similar, if not better, results in all experiments.
-Meanwhile, our model in multi-view achieves much higher accuracy.
+Comparison: As shown in Table 2.1 and 2.2, under the same training condition, my model in single-view has similar, if not better, results in all experiments.
+Meanwhile, my model in multi-view achieves much higher accuracy.

-Mathad MPJPE MPJPE
+Method MPJPE MPJPE

 Method w/ syn. training w/o syn. training

 HMR 60.14 58.1

-Ours (single) 58.55 59.09
+Mine (single) 58.55 59.09

-Ours (multi) 45.13 44.4
+Mine (multi) 45.13 44.4

-Table 1: Comparison results on Human3.6M using MPJPE.
+Table 2.1: Comparison results on Human3.6M using MPJPE.
 Smaller errors implies higher accuracy.

-Mathad PCK/AUC/MPJPE PCK/AUC/MPJPE
+Method PCK/AUC/MPJPE PCK/AUC/MPJPE

-Wiethou w/ syn. training w/o syn. training
+Method w/ syn. training w/o syn. training

 HMR 86/49/89 88/52/83

-Ours (single) 88/52/84 87/52/85
+Mine (single) 88/52/84 87/52/85

-Ours (multi) 95/63/62 95/65/59
+Mine (multi) 95 / 63 / 62 95 / 65 / 59

-Table 2: Comparison results on MPI_INF_3DHP in PCK/AUC/ MPJPE.
+Table 2.2: Comparison results on MPI\INF\3DHP in PCK/AUC/MPJPE.
 Better results have higher PCK/AUC and lower MPJPE.

-6.1.2 Shape Estimation
+2.6.1.2 Shape Estimation

-To the best of our knowledge, there is no publicly available dataset that provides images with the captured human body mesh or other representation among a sufficiently diverse set of human shapes.
-Since most of the images-based datasets are designed for joint estimation, we decide to use our synthetic test dataset for large-scale statistical evaluation, and later compare with [19] using real-world images.
+To the best of my knowledge, there is no publicly available dataset that provides images with the captured human body mesh or other representation among a sufficiently diverse set of human shapes.
+Since most of the images-based datasets are designed for joint estimation, I decide to use my synthetic test dataset for large-scale statistical evaluation, and later compare with [32] using real-world images.

-Other than MPJPE for joint accuracy, we use the Hausdorff distance between two meshes to capture the shape difference to the ground-truth.
+Other than MPJPE for joint accuracy, I use the Hausdorff distance between two meshes to capture the shape difference to the ground-truth.
 The Hausdorff distance is the maximum shortest distance of any point in a set to the other set, defined as follows: